zuozhenggh/learning-library/oic-integration-library/core-competencies/b2b/getting-started/b2b-documents-schemas/b2b-documents-schemas.md

 1. In the left navigation pane, click ***B2B Schemas***.
 2. On the B2B Schemas page, select the ***PurchaseOrderSchema_Customized*** Schema and select ***Generate Implementation Guide***.
 ![Generate Implementation Guide](images/CustomizePOSchema4010-ImplGuide-1.png)
 3. From here you can View or Download the Implementation Guide.
 Click ***View*** to open a new browser window containing the Implementation Guide.
-Search for the EUR or USD Codes you added to this customized Schema.
+Search for the **EUR** or **USD** Codes you added to this customized Schema.
 The following image shows an example Implementation Guide:
 ![Implementation Guide](images/CustomizePOSchema4010-ImplGuide-2.png)
+When done reviewing the Implementation Guide, exit the **Generate Implementation Guide** page.

 You may now [proceed to the next lab](#next).